johnbrc/MPD-Distribution/M4/Reader's Notes.md

-### Dear Reader ###
+# The Commissioning of Messianic Community

+_Version 1.0—Reader's Release_

+These files contain the Reader's release of textbook resource, *The Commissioning of the Messianic Community*, in various formats.
+This resource represents the fourth module of the *Maize Plant Discipleship Syllabus*, a teaching and training resource, designed in collaboration with Africans, for use in African contexts.

+In fact, it is a prototypical resource—modules 1-3 are presently unpublished.

+### Accessing the Draft

+Access the *Reader's Draft* by downloading one of the folders on this page. *Unzip* it, if necessary, and open the files you will use to review the module.

+## Guidelines for Readers

 Thank you for agreeing to read the prototype module of the *Maize Plant Discipleship Resource*.
 The module that you are Reading is *Module 4*—of sixteen that make up the Syllabus—focussing upon *The Commissioning of Messianic Community*.

-Here, I give you an idea of what I am expecting from *Readers*.

 ### I Would Like Your Personal Reflections ###

 *This is the most essential aspect of the task*.
 I am not asking for you to imagine how the text will be received by Burkinabé readers, in the future.
 I simply ask you to reflect upon your own experience of the text, as you read through it.
-Whatever occurs to you, please record it and use that record to reflect your experience back to me.
+Whatever occurs to you, please record it and use that record to reflect your experience back to me, by:

+- Making notes of your reflections as you read through the resource.
+- Typing up your notes and send them to me in an attachment, referencing your comments to the relevant section header and paragraph (first, second etc.)

 ### I Would Like You to Read One Chapter at a Time ###